 There are other options though which are cheaper and often work just as well.
 The key is to get to know a supplier and make sure they know what you’re using the proxies for.

-Here are a couple who are worth checking out –
+Here are a couple of other companies who are able to supply sneaker proxies too both are worth checking out –

 Rotating Proxies – have some specialised proxies based in the US which work well with sneaker sites.
 You need to select the rotating backconnect ATC proxies which have reserved IP addresses for the main sites.
 They’re pretty good value and there’s often special offers on, you can try some low cost options with just 10 addresses to try out.